On Goren-Oort stratification for quaternionic Shimura varieties: Introduction

 The original proof of this theorem uses the fact that all supersingular elliptic curves over $\overline\FF_p$ are isogenous and the quasi-endomorphism ring is exactly $B_{p, \infty}$.
 We however prefer to understand the result as: certain special cycles of the special fiber of the Shimura variety for $\GL_2$ is just the special fiber of the Shimura variety for $B_{p, \infty}^\times$.

 The aim of this paper is to generalize this theorem to the case of quaternionic Shimura varieties.
-For the purpose of simple presentation, we focus on the case of Hilbert modular varieties.
+For the purpose of simple presentation in this introduction, we focus on the case of Hilbert modular varieties.
 We will indicate how to modify the result to adapt to general cases.